グローバルナビゲーションへ

 At Saihoji, all of the temple’s staff members gather together to practice zazen about once a month.
 This led me to think about the connections between Zen and my work.

-ーWhat are the gardens of Saihoji to you?
+ーWhat is the garden of Saihoji to you?

-For me, the gardens are a place of awareness.
+For me, the garden is a place of awareness.

 I learned the term hogejaku during the zazen sessions.
 It refers to the idea of ridding oneself of assumptions and attachments.
 Looking back now, I sometimes want to scold my past self for focusing so much on efficiency.
 I want to say to myself, “You are working with nature and living organisms.
 What’s the rush?”
 The reason I am able to feel this way is because I could let go of my past thoughts.
 I have been working with nature for many years now, and I think it is because of my work at Saihoji that I have come to this realization.

-ーAs a final question, what do you think is important for passing the gardens of Saihoji on to future generations?
+ーAs a final question, what do you think is important for passing the garden of Saihoji on to future generations?

-And even if you arrive at a moment where you can say, “This is perfect,” that perfection is only temporary.
-When you notice something new, the time will come when you need to abandon your current ways of doing and thinking.
+And even if you arrive at a moment where you can say, "This is perfect," that perfection is only temporary.
+After you notice something new, the time will come when you need to abandon your current ways of doing and thinking.
 That moment may come in five or ten years from now.
 Or it could come tomorrow.
-I hope to enjoy the changes that occur from day to day and devote myself to the work of the landscaping team so that we can pay homage to the innumerable ancestors who have preserved these gardens through the ages until they came to us.
+I hope to enjoy the changes that occur from day to day and devote myself to the work of the gardener team so that we can pay homage to the innumerable ancestors who have preserved this garden through the ages until they came to us.
 And then, I hope to pass them on to the future.